Sam00Edwards/book-nook/README.md

 * **Header**
 ![Header image](assets/readme-files/header-image.JPG)

-    - The header contains the title of the tea room and contains a navigation bar that moves from the right to the center when viewed on mobile.
+    - The header contains the title of the tea room and contains a navigation bar that moves from the right to the centre when viewed on mobile.

     - When the title is clicked it will take you back to the landing page.

-    - The nacigation bar is the same across all pages.
+    - The navigation bar is the same across all pages.
 The About Us link will keep you on the landing page but scroll you down to where the section starts.
 Both Drinks Menu and Reserve will take you to their respective pages.

 * **Footer**
 ![Footer image](assets/readme-files/footer-image.JPG)